JuniorDesign2311/JIA2311-TheRedline/README.md

         * Make sure both devices are using the same internet connection
         * Update expo-cli and @expo/ngrok
         * To run the app, try using ‘expo-cli start –tunnel’ in the terminal
+* Android Emulator not loading
+    * Stop the Expo Go server with “Ctrl+C”
+    * Reload the server and start up the Android App again

 ------------